-Food on Friday: Potatoes was full of interesting things to do with potatoes.
-I have chosen a few dishes to inspire you today.
-There were so many other great dishes.
-If you would like to check them out at a glance, just head on over to this Pinboard
+Food on Friday: Essentially Raw Treats was a bit of a revelation.
+I have chosen a few treats to inspire you today.
+If you would like to check all of the treats out at a glance, just head on over to this Pinboard

 It's the first Wednesday in the month again.
 So, it's Books You Loved time.

 Books You Loved: September was another great collection.
 Some reviews that caught my eye were: